 the designation of at least one Contracting Party.

-(3) [International Application Considered Abandoned; Reimbursement of FeesFailure to Correct Irregularities Within the Prescribed Time Limit] (a) Where an irregularity, other than an irregularity referred to in Article 8(2)(b) of the 1999 Act, is not remedied within the time limit referred to in paragraphs (1)(a) or (b), the international application shall be considered abandoned and the International Bureau shall refund any fees paid in respect of that application, after deduction of an amount corresponding to the basic fee.
+(3) [Failure to Correct Irregularities Within the Prescribed Time Limit] (a) Where an irregularity, other than an irregularity referred to in Article 8(2)(b) of the 1999 Act, is not remedied within the time limit referred to in paragraph (1), the international application shall be considered abandoned.

 (b) Where an irregularity referred to in Article 8(2)(b) of the 1999 Act is not remedied within the time limit referred to in paragraph (1), the international application shall be deemed not to contain the designation of the concerned Contracting Party.